As an Amazon Associate and affiliate of other programs, I earn from qualifying purchases.

 Lawn Mower Storage from the Wall

 All of us certainly have some empty wall space outside our house.
-This can present a brilliant solution for your issue, as you can see in the photo.
+I think that this is a brilliant solution to your issue, as you can see in the photo.
 You can even paint the box the same color as the wall to help it blend in.

 Or From The Ceiling

 Now we’re thinking out of the box!
-Unless you’re three meters high, there’s probably a pretty large chunk of ceiling in your garage that you don’t need.
-Why not use this space to store your lawn mower?
+Unless you’re three meters tall, there’s probably a pretty large chunk of ceiling in your garage that you don’t need.
+Why not use this garage space to store your lawn mower?

-While it may not be convenient for extra-large mowers that you can’t lift, it’ll fit moderately-sized ones just fine.
+While it may not be convenient for extra-large lawn mowers that you can’t lift, I’ve found that it fits moderately-sized ones just fine.
 On top of this, it won’t cost you as much as building a shed will.
 You’ll only need to pay for some woodwork or do it yourself.

 Or Maybe On A Shelf?